graphhopper/directions-api/FAQ.md

 ## Difference between the Directions API and the Open Source GraphHopper 'Core'?

-The GraphHopper Directions API is a collection of routing related APIs: the Routing API the Matrix API, the Tour Optimization API and the Geocoding API.
+The GraphHopper Directions API is a collection of routing related APIs: the Routing API, the Matrix API, the Tour Optimization API and the Geocoding API.
 This entire set is also available for self-hosting or via our hosted solution.

 The Routing API is completely open source as its based on the [open source GraphHopper 'Core'](https://github.com/graphhopper/graphhopper/).